ArpitKhatri1/Postman_Round1/README.md

 6) Responsiveness: Entire website is made responsive.

-The css/designing of website is still lacking due to me unable to come up with good designs which definitely need to be improved in the future.
+The css/designing of website is still lacking due to my inability to come up with good designs which definitely need to be improved in the future.